johnhenry/transactions/README.md

 This backend can be run locally via [Deno](https://deno.land/).

-After installing deno create a file called `backend/.env` and add the following lines:
+After installing deno create a file called `.env` and add the following lines:

 ```
 APP_ID=<your app id>